 Since our inception on April 15, 1988, we have incurred significant operating losses.
-We incurred net losses of SEK 141.54 million, SEK 117.50 million and SEK 105.11 million for the fiscal years ended April 30, 2016, April 30, 2015 and April 30, 2014.
+We incurred net losses of SEK 160.24 million, SEK 141.54 million and SEK 117.50 million for the fiscal years ended April 30, 2017, April 30, 2016 and April 30, 2015.
 To date, we have financed our operations primarily through private placements of shares in our company, through loans (including convertible debt instruments) and through one-time milestone payments from our commercial partners.
 We have devoted substantially all of our financial resources and efforts to research and development, including preclinical studies and clinical trials.
 We expect to continue to incur significant expenses and operating losses over the next few years.
 Our net losses may fluctuate significantly from quarter to quarter and year to year.
 We anticipate that our expenses will increase substantially as we:

-- initiate and conduct a Phase II program for Paclical for the treatment of metastatic breast cancer; - initiate and conduct a Phase I/II program for Docecal for the treatment of breast cancer; - · conduct additional efficacy studies in dogs to collect all the necessary efficacy data for full FDA approval of Paccal Vet; - continue research and development for and commence pre-clinical and clinical trials of Docecal, Doxophos, Doxophos Vet and OAS-19; - seek to discover and develop additional product candidates; - seek regulatory approvals for any product candidates that successfully complete clinical trials; - ultimately establish a sales, marketing and distribution infrastructure and scale up external manufacturing capabilities to commercialize any products that we choose not to license to a third party and for which we may obtain regulatory approval; - maintain, expand and protect our intellectual property portfolio; - · hire additional clinical and scientific personnel; and - add operational, financial and management information systems and personnel, including personnel to support our product development and planned future commercialization efforts.
+- initiate and conduct a Phase I/II program for Docecal for the treatment of breast cancer; - conduct additional efficacy studies in dogs to collect all the necessary efficacy data for full FDA approval of Paccal Vet; - continue research and development for and commence pre-clinical and clinical trials of Docecal, Doxophos, Doxophos Vet and OAS-19; - seek to discover and develop additional product candidates; - seek regulatory approvals for any product candidates that successfully complete clinical trials; - ultimately establish a sales, marketing and distribution infrastructure and scale up external manufacturing capabilities to commercialize any products that we choose not to license to a third party and for which we may obtain regulatory approval; - maintain, expand and protect our intellectual property portfolio; - hire additional clinical and scientific personnel; and - add operational, financial and management information systems and personnel, including personnel to support our product development and planned future commercialization efforts.